Electrostatics/electrostatics.github.io/docs/index.md

 ---

 This site aims to be a comprehensive guide to APBS and PDB2PQR.
+Before beginning, please make sure to support the APBS/PDB2PQR team by [registering](https://spreadsheets.google.com/viewform?hl=en&formkey=dHFpa3Nvcnl0cjR1U3g3UTdSYU1pWWc6MA) for an account.
-Before beginning, please make sure to support the APBS/PDB2PQR team by <a href="">registering</a> for an account.
+Before beginning, please make sure to support the APBS/PDB2PQR team by [registering](https://spreadsheets.google.com/viewform?hl=en&formkey=dHFpa3Nvcnl0cjR1U3g3UTdSYU1pWWc6MA) for an account.

+>>>>>>> parent of 5176780... changed file
 ## What are APBS and PDB2PQR?

 <!-- TODO:  Add links to APBS and PDBPQR -->